 - a.
 On a monthly basis: - i.
-Report on the occupancy rate and number of new placements into an HSH system. - ii.
-Issue a quarterly report on program operations and outcomes, including benchmarks related to good neighbor policy compliance - b.
+Report on the occupancy rate and number of new placements into an HSH system. - b.
 On a quarterly basis, report on the following metrics: - i.
 Average number of days to turn over units; and - ii.
 Number of tenants receiving lease violations, and the number and percentage of tenant lease violations that were resolved without loss of housing to tenants. - iii.
 Compliance with the good neighbor policy including response time to community calls/texts, attendance at community meetings, community engagement events etc. - c.
 On an annual basis, report on the following metrics: - Number and percentage of tenants who maintained their housing for a minimum of twelve months, moved to other permanent housing, or were provided with more appropriate placements; - ii.
-Number of program exits; - iii.
-Number and percentage of tenants who completed a written survey to provide feedback on the type and quality of program services; - iv.
-Tenant satisfaction survey result; and - v.
+Number and percentage of tenants who completed a written survey to provide feedback on the type and quality of program services; - iii.
+Tenant satisfaction survey result; and - iv.
 Number of households showing housing instability that remained housed.